Qiskit/qiskit/README.md

 {'00': 509, '11': 515}
 ```

 You can execute your code in a [real Quantum Chip](https://github.com/QISKit/ibmqx-backend-information).

+ First, get your API token:

+-  Create an `IBM Q experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
+-  Get an API token from the IBM Q experience website under “My Account” > “Personal Access Token”

+This API token allows you to execute your programs into the IBM Q wxperience backends.

 More details in [the Qiskit documentation](doc/qiskit.rst).